Renaissance: Investigating the Pretraining of Vision-Language Encoders: Future Directions

-As this program evolves, we hope to incorporate a number of additional features that are not available in the current version.
+As Renaissance evolves, we hope to incorporate a number of additional features that are not available in the current version.
 The capabilities that we plan to add are discussed below.